istio/tools/isotope/README.md

 sleep: {type: "static", data: {time: "10ms"}}
 ```

-50\% of the request would pause for 50ms and the other 50\% would
+50\% of the requests would pause for 50ms and the other 50\% would
 pause for 100ms.

 ```yaml